fortra/nanodump/README.md

 #### --seclogon-duplicate -sd
 Force seclogon to open a handle to LSASS and duplicate it.

-#### --seclogon-duplicate -sd
-Force seclogon to open a handle to LSASS and duplicate it.

 #### --spoof-callstack -sc { svchost,wmi,rpc }
 Call NtOpenProcess with a fake function callstack.